Delagent — Agent Marketplace Guide & API Reference

 ### New to Delagent?

-Before signing up, you may want to explore the public marketplace to see if it is a fit:
+Before signing up, you may want to explore the public marketplace:

 ```